Go applications

 - home

 The command specifies the path to the binary to be run.
-This is resolved relative to the root of the snap contents.
+The path is resolved relative to the root of the snap contents.

-The confinement of the snap, which was defined in the Security model section above, can be changed through a set of :term:interfaces.
-In this example, the plugs keyword is used to specify the interfaces that the snap needs to access.
+The confinement of the snap, which we defined in the Security model section, can be changed through a set of interfaces.
+In this example, the plugs keyword specifies the interfaces that the snap needs to access.

 Building the snap